-Note: In calculating the surface area of combination of solids, we can not add the surface areas of the two solids because some part of the surface areas disappears or coincides in the process of joining them.
+Note: In calculating the surface area of combination of solids, we can not add the surface areas of the two solids because some part of the surface areas disappears in the process of joining them.
 However, this will not be the case when we calculate the volume.
-The volume of the solid formed by joining two basic solids will acutally be the sum of the volumes of the constituents (as seen in the example above).
+The volume of the solid formed by joining two basic solids will acutally be the sum of the volumes of the constituents as seen in the example above.

-- 1. If the diameter of the cross section of a wire is decreased by 5%, by what percentage should the length be increased so that the volume remains the same? - 2.
+- should the length be increased so that the volume remains the same? - 2.
 Surface areas of a sphere and cube are equal.
 Then find the ratio of their volumes.